-The HEAL Advocacy Committee advances the public health response to trafficking by working to improve public policies and support anti-trafficking efforts at the local, regional, national, and international levels.
-Our leader of the Advocacy Committee is Abigail English, JD.
+The HEAL Advocacy Initiative advances the health care response to trafficking by working to improve public policies and support anti-trafficking efforts at the local, regional, national, and international levels.
+The leader of the Advocacy Initiative is Abigail English, JD.

 Three trailblazing organizations have joined the Alliance to End Slavery and Trafficking (ATEST), expanding the alliance’s depth and breadth of expertise and strengthening the alliance’s collective voice.
 HEAL Trafficking, Humanity United Action and the McCain Institute for International Leadership bring

 On August 3, 2020 HEAL Trafficking joined more than 360 civil society organizations and 144 families of victims of police violence in signing a letter to United Nations High Commissioner for Human Rights with strong recommendations for the report the High Commissioner

 On June 9.
 2020, HEAL Trafficking submitted comments in response to the Office on Trafficking in Persons (OTIP) request for public comment on its “Proposed Information Collection Activity; National Advisory Committee on the Sex Trafficking of Children and Youth in